Tsanichara/feedback-app/README.md

 # Feedback App

-This application allows user to add, update and delete feedback.
-It uses a mock REST api with json-server.
+This is a react application that allows users to give feedback with a numbered rating.
+The users can add, delete, and update feedback.